questdb/py-questdb-client/docs/sender.rst

 scenarios in higher latency networks or on older versions of QuestDB which do not support ILP/HTTP quite yet.

-It should be noted that HTTP performance equivalent to TCP can be achieved by :ref:`using multiple sender objects in parallel <sender_http_performance>`.
+It should be noted that you can achieve equivalent or better performance to TCP with HTTP by :ref:`using multiple sender objects in parallel <sender_http_performance>`.

 Either way, you can easily switch between the two protocols by changing: